The Bozo Show: 1970s

 Ray Rayner left Bozo's Circus in 1971 and was briefly replaced by actor Pat Tobin as Oliver's cousin "Elrod T. Potter" and then by magician John Thompson (an acquaintance of Roy Brown's and Marshall Brodien's) as "Clod Hopper."
 (Tobin previously had played Bozo on KSOO-TV in Sioux Falls, South Dakota.
 Thompson has appeared on A&E's Criss Angel Mindfreak.)
 Rayner periodically returned to guest-host as himself in his morning show's jumpsuit as "Mr. Ray" when Ned Locke was absent.
 The show had its 500,000th visitor in the same year.
 By 1973, WGN gave up on Thompson and increased Brodien's appearances as Wizzo.
 That same year, the National Association of Broadcasters issued an edict forbidding the practice of children's TV show hosts doubling as pitchmen for products.
 This resulted in major cutbacks to children's show production budgets.
 In 1975, Bob Trendler retired from television and his Big Top Band was reduced to a three-piece band led by Tom Fitzsimmons.
 Locke also retired from television in 1976 and was replaced by Frazier Thomas, host of WGN's Family Classics and Garfield Goose and Friends, at which point Garfield Goose and Friends ended its 24-year run on Chicago television with the puppets moving to a segment on Bozo's Circus.
 As the storyline went, Gar "bought" Bozo's Circus from the retiring Ringmaster Ned and appointed "Prime Minister" Thomas as the new Circus Manager.
-In 1978 when WGN-TV became a national superstation on cable and satellite through what is now WGN America, the show gained more of a national following.
+In 1978 when WGN-TV became a national superstation on cable and satellite through what eventually became WGN America, the show gained more of a national following.
 In 1979, Bozo's Circus added "TV Powww!", where those at home could play a video game by phone.